PMET-public/module-data-install/README.md

 - Change any store codes, website, attribute set or category definitions to match your new configuration
 - Image references will be the path of the final image *example:* `i/m/image.jpg`.
 Those will need to be updated to the path of your import source.
 Most likely the path will be removed and just the file name (`image.jpg`) will be used

+### Advanced Pricing
+*File Name* - advanced\_pricing.csv

+The standard Magento Advanced Pricing import file is used.
+If you export from an existing store, you may need to make adjustments in websites or groups

 ### Product Attributes